isomerpages/moe-victoriajc/_learn/Learn Like A Victorian.md

 students through the rigour of the A-Level examinations.
 However, we believe that education must go beyond grades; true learning should ignite understanding, fuel curiosity, and empower students to truly master their subjects.</p>
-<p>At VJC, we empower you to delve deeper into your chosen fields and explore
+<p>At VJC, we encourage you to delve deeper into your chosen fields and explore
 real-world applications of what you study.
 Our curriculum is designed to cultivate critical thinking and a spirit of inquiry, transforming lessons into opportunities for meaningful discovery.</p>